Csantos07/full_stack_rails/README.md

 This repository is meant to be used as a guide to learning progamming concepts.
 Treat this repository as your own sandbox.

 Try new code you've learned.
+Copy and paste snippets of html and css.
-Copy and paste snippets into irb.
+Copy and paste into irb.

 ## Table of Contents